H4CKY54CK/h4cky54ck.github.io/index.md

+# Before we get started...

+Depending on what lanugage you are using, this may or may not work out for you.
+I know that it _does_ work for Python, but it may not for another language.
+I know that it can be done for C/C++, but it requires further modification than this guide provides.
+If a few people who also rely on this method of running code in a console via a build system were to share their secrets, we could maybe compile a large collection of language specific instructions for how to edit FROM ST3 but build in an EXTERNAL console seamlessly.

 ## Alternatives to Sublime Text 3's Lack of Support for Console Input

 You're building a project.
 It requires user input.
 You proceed to check your progress, and build from within ST3.
 It asks for your input.
 And...
 What?
 It's not working?
 What am I doing wrong?...

 Sublime Text 3 does not support user input in this way.
 Actually, if you press CTRL + \`, you can bring up the _actual_ console, and enter `print(sys.version)`, revealing a Python 3.3.6 interpreter.
 What gives?

 When you 'build' your project in ST3, you are actually seeing the output/results of your code in the _build panel_.
 It's not a console, ergo, no input.
-There are plenty of quality reading materials already explaining the mmechanics behind how ST3 opens a pipe, etc...
+There are plenty of quality reading materials already explaining the mechanics behind how ST3 opens a pipe, passes data to a console, streams the results back to ST3, etc...
 I'm not covering that here.
 I'd just explain it poorly.
 So, what can we do to satisfy our need to use ST3, which will allow input?
-Well, there are several ways we cna achieve this.
+Well, there are several ways we can achieve this.

-### Code in ST3, build from IDLE (or any other editor in general)
+### Edit in ST3, build from IDLE

 Just, no.

+Common suggestion.
+A valid one, even.
+I just found this to be excessively aggravating, having to open IDLE, and then search for your file.

 ### Plugins